Oral Cancer Screenings

 Your face, lips, neck, oral cavity, and the inside of your nose are the major parts that our dentists concentrate on during an oral cancer screening.
 Before we start the screening process, we always advise our patient to remove all the removable dental appliances, so that our experts can have good access to each area.

 The screening process can happen when lying down or sitting upright, and our dentists usually lookout for swellings, asymmetries, bumps, ulcerations, color patches, as well as other abnormalities.
 Using a special light and mirror, our dentist will inspect the inside of your mouth and nose.
 This allows for a clear look of the inside of your mouth and nose.
 A tongue depressor is also used to hold down your tongue, and this allows our dentists to see the back of your mouth.

 Our experts might ask you to say specific phrases like “Ahh,” which helps in exposing certain areas in your throat, which are a bit hard to see.
 Do not be surprised when you see our dentists using other tools as they evaluate your inner cheeks, gums, roof of your mouth, throat, underneath of your tongue, and tonsils.

 During or after the visual examination, our dentist also touches your cheeks, head, under your chin, around the jaw area, as well as your oral cavity to check for unusual masses and nodules.
 One sign of a possible problem is rigidity in a tissue that is ordinarily mobile.
 Our dentist might ask you whether you are feeling any pain once he or she touches the tissue.
 Although the symptoms of oral cancer tend to be painful, painless swellings can be an indication of underlying problems.

 Oral cancer screening is very important.
-To find out more about this diagnosis and schedule an appointment, contact our experts here at McDonald Dental at (346) 250-3575 today.
+To find out more about this diagnosis and schedule an appointment, contact our experts here at Kevin Nail, DDS Family & Cosmetic Dentistry at (346) 250-3575 today.